swagufied/cnv_library/readme.md

 			* data - initialize the stored dataset through either of following
 				* filename, delim, secondary_delim
 				* list of list dataset
+				* headers - list. can set column names for datasets that dont have it. headers are necessary!!

 		- Column functions
 			* set_colname(oldcolname, newcolname) - will renames the oldcolname to newcolname